What To Do In Vientiane

 BANGKOK TO VIENTIANE

-Bangkok is a common connection point for travelers going into the Laos capital, Vientiane.
+Bangkok is a common connection point for travellers going into the Laos capital, Vientiane.
 You can travel from Bangkok to Vientiane by plane or bus/train or private vehicle.
 There are numerous Bangkok to Vientiane flights and airlines which travel each day if you are looking for a direct entry.
 Alternatively if you have some time, you might like to consider travelling through Northern Thailand and making your way into Laos by road.

 Our Time In Vientiane Laos With Kids